availproject/avail-sdk-nightly-checker/README.md

 # Avail node docs nightly checker

 This is the first iteration of a bot that runs a daily check of code snippets documented under [Avail's developer documentation](https://docs.availproject.org/) and checks for breakages.
+We at Avail aim for a seamless developer experience with docs that work 100% of the time.
+This bot is an effort in that direction.

 ## How does it work?
 (This section is under progress)